10-Day Guided Tour Package of the Complete Ring Road of Iceland with Reykjavik

 • More

-Throughout your time on the South Coast, you will be privy to Eyjafjallajokull Volcano, the stratovolcano famous for its violent 2010 eruption.
+Along the way, you’ll enjoy views of Eyjafjallajokull Volcano, the glacier-capped stratovolcano famous for its violent 2010 eruption.
 Standing 5,427 feet (1,651 meters) tall, this glacier volcano is one of the region’s most imposing features.

 Read more